HarithaDuggireddy/NASSCOM-VSD-SOC-Design-Report/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img width="200" alt="image" src="https://github.com/HarithaDuggireddy/NASSCOM-VSD-SOC-Design-Report/assets/163351500/4209883c-e9b2-4c34-a776-f7e226051934">
 &nbsp;&nbsp;&nbsp;&nbsp;<img width="200" alt="Screenshot 2024-03-17 at 01 02 26" src="https://github.com/HarithaDuggireddy/NASSCOM-VSD-SOC-Design-Report/assets/163351500/52a0a396-8316-44cb-918b-ae50af7cc304">

-User will define the locations to the some of the cells before starting the APR.
-The pre placed cell locations should be defined perfectly, as after that we can't move them in the whole design cycle.
-Mostly this perticular blocks are communicating with the input pins.
+The user will define the locations of some of the cells before starting the APR.
+The pre-placed cell locations should be defined perfectly, as after that, we can't move them in the whole design cycle.
+Mostly, these particular blocks are communicating with the input pins.
 So, we place them close to the input pins side.

 **Decoupling Capacitors:**